jkomoros/prompt-garden/README.md

 Returns an array where some values may be sub-seeds that need to be computed.

+Array is useful when you want to execute multiple statements in sequence, for example a store and a log.

 Required parameters:
-- `array` - An array of values.
+- `items` - An array of values.
 The values may be LeafValue or a SeedReference / SubSeed.

 #### var